GIScience/gis-training-resource-center/_sources/content/Module_4/en_qgis_understanding_print_layout.md

 ## Exporting the print layout

-Once you are finished with the map composition, it is time to export export the print layout as a PDF or SVG file.
+Once you are finished with the map composition, it is time to export the print layout as a PDF or SVG file.

 1. In the toolbar above the canvas, click on the ![](../../fig/30.30.2_print_layout_export_pdf.png) `Export as PDF`-button.
 2. Give the new file a name and select the location you want to save it.